Even Palantir Says It Wants Nothing to Do With UK’s Proposed Digital Identity System

 Marching in Lockstep

-Just as almost all countries are launching digital identity at or around the same time, almost all countries are developing or piloting a central bank digital currency, or CBDC.
+Just as almost all countries are launching digital identity at or around the same time, so are almost all countries developing or piloting a central bank digital currency, or CBDC.
 As the Bank for International Settlements noted in 2021, “identification is central in the design of central bank digital currency… This calls for a CBDC that is account-based and ultimately tied to a digital identity, but with safeguards on data privacy as additional features.”

 The emerging CBDCs will almost certainly be programmable, which means central banks and/or governments will be able to “program” money so as to achieve certain monetary, fiscal or social policy objectives.
 Programmable money could be used to encourage the right sorts of consumption and discourage or even prevent the wrong sorts.
 Taken to the extreme, governments could even use CBDCs to exclude undesirables from the economy altogether.